davemacaulay/magento-wysiwyg/README.md

 ### Changing WYSIWYG type
 You can change the currently enabled WYSIWYG type via the system configuration.
 > Configuration > General > Content Management > WYSIWYG Type

+### Available editors
+We provide a number of editors embedded in the WYSIWYG module which can be enabled.
+We currently implement:
+- TinyMCE v4.6.4
+- TinyMCE v3.5.8

+**Note**: These implementations do not include the required Magento plugins:
+- Magento Widgets
+- Magento Variables
+- Magento Media Gallery